This information will help you prepare to go home after being discharged from the colorectal service.

 Getting Ready to Leave the Hospital

 You will be told in advance when you are likely to go home.
 Most patients are discharged by 11:00 am.
-If you need a visiting nurse, your case manager can help set this up for you.
+If you need a visiting nurse, your case manager can help arrange this for you.

 Some patients may go home with a wound, staples, or an ostomy.
 An ostomy is an opening made in the wall of the abdomen (stomach area) to drain urine or stool (feces).
-If you do go home with any of these, you and your caregiver will be taught how to care for it.
+If you do go home with any of these, your nurse will teach you and your caregiver how to care for it.

 Before you leave, you will be given: